The script in ‘Black’ relate to the sixth afternoon after I was admitted into St Helier Hospital and it’s what I sent out to my family.

 - Or Die On The Spot

-So, the last thing to do was to check my urine, so come 20:20 (or 8:20pm for those of you who do not not the 24Hour Clock) (as the whole day had passed by now)) they gave me a 5 litre Plastic Natural Jerry Can as a urine sample container, to be used over the next 24Hours.
+So, the last thing to do was to check my urine, so come 20:20 (or 8:20pm for those of you who do not know the 24Hour Clock) (as the whole day had passed by now)) they gave me a 5 litre Plastic Natural Jerry Can as a urine sample container, to be used over the next 24Hours.

-So, in a nutshell, I had been give a 5 litre Plastic Natural Jerry Can for me to wee into from 20:30 🕣 Wednesday the 8th of April 2020 until 20:30 🕣 on Thursday the 9th of April 2020.
+So, in a nutshell, I had been given a 5 litre Plastic Natural Jerry Can for me to wee into from 20:30 🕣 Wednesday the 8th of April 2020 until 20:30 🕣 on Thursday the 9th of April 2020.

-To reiterate (just one more time) the 5 litre Plastic Natural Jerry Can was given to me by St Helier hospital where it was to used as a 24 hour urine sample.
+To reiterate (just one more time) the 5 litre Plastic Natural Jerry Can was given to me by St Helier hospital where it was to be used as a 24 hour urine sample.

 The reason I had to do this is because the doctors (especially the junior doctor) were perplexed as to why all of my Vital Signs were good bar my Heart Rate.